-Have you been thinking about doing the Bulgarian split squat with a barbell across your back?
+Have you been thinking about doing a split squat with a barbell across your back?

 You’ve probably seen people doing the split squat with dumbbells.
 This exercise is as much a favorite among women as it is men.